-Discretionary Measurement of Financial Assets during the 2008 Financial Crisis
+Discretionary Measurement of Level 3 Fair Values During the 2008 Financial Crisis

 University of Neuchatel - Institute of Financial Analysis

 University of Zurich - Institute for Accounting and Control

 February 1, 2011